 Geek Girl in the News looks at the awesome or not so awesome news that will make you go either: "YAY" or "OMG I can't believe that."
-The latest and greatest geek girl news from August 2020 covers the heartbreaking passing of Chadwick Boseman, an absolutely...
+The latest and greatest geek girl news from September 2020 covers the sad passing of Justice Ruth Bader Ginsburg, Trump's awful...

 Geek Herring reviews ATMOS: Holodeck Training, an indie game by Persephone’s Chair.
 ATMOS is a cooperative, communicative space puzzle game.